PetrKryslUCSD/JuliaTutorial/Julia_tutorial.md

 ```

 Defining "functions" with the same name produces methods for the function.
 Methods are differentiated based on the types of their arguments.
-We will talk
+We have
-about  methods later.
+mentioned methods above, and we will talk more about  methods later.

 ## Operators are functions